QuestPDF/QuestPDF-Documentation/docs/design-patterns.md

 ## Going production

-[Platform specific dependencies](/going-production/platform-specific-dependencies) - describes additional required nuget packages on various platforms, e.g. Linux or MacOS.
+[Platform specific dependencies](/going-production/platform-specific-dependencies) - describes additional required NuGet packages on various platforms, e.g. Linux or MacOS.

 [Font management](/going-production/font-management) - shows how to include custom fonts in your project, so to not rely on the runtime environment.